ao/hivemind/docs/user_guide.md

 ## Web Dashboard

-The Hivemind web dashboard provides a user-friendly interface for managing your cluster.
+The Hivemind web dashboard provides a fully functional, user-friendly interface for managing your cluster.
+All template rendering issues have been resolved, and navigation works correctly across all pages.

 ### Dashboard Overview

 The dashboard home page shows:
+- **Cluster Status**: Overall health and node count
+- **Resource Usage**: CPU, memory, and storage utilization
+- **Active Applications**: Running applications and their status
+- **Recent Activity**: Latest deployments and system events
+- **Quick Actions**: Common management tasks

+### Navigation Features

+The web interface includes consistent navigation with:
+- **Responsive Design**: Works on desktop and mobile devices
+- **Real-time Updates**: Live data refresh for monitoring
+- **Error Handling**: Proper error messages and recovery
+- **Template Consistency**: All pages use consistent base templates
 - Cluster status
 - Node resources
 - Running containers